cult-of-coders/meteor-tuts/source/chapters/1/reactivity.md

 Will stop the computation, so now if you set values to your data source, the run function will no longer execute.

 Let's recap, we can track changes to reactive data sources, using Tracker.
-That's all you need to know for now, to get you going to the next step.
+That's all you need to know for now.
+We needed to explain this concept before we dive into the next step.

 Tracker has many interesting things about it.
 Read more:
 - https://docs.meteor.com/api/tracker.html

-Homework:
+There are other reactive "watchers" out there, it's not the single one in the world, but this one is used by Meteor in many use-cases, and it just works.

+## Homework

+#### 1. Stop.
+It's too much!
-- Create a tracker that will stop after 5th time it entered the computation
+Create a tracker that will stop after 5th time it entered the computation

+#### 2. Reactive-Dict ?
-- Find out what's ReactiveDict and play with it :)
+Find out what's ReactiveDict and use it to track it's changes.